Laurenz-M/AutoHotkey-AutoFolder/README.md

 I will provide a short summary of the progress of the 3 parts here.
 This summary WILL be updated:

 Installer:  	waiting for final polish; about 95% done

 -mostly done

--needs minor changes to the size and position of the controls on the UI -works from a functional standpoint
+-needs minor changes to the size and positioning of the controls on the UI

+-works from a functional standpoint

-Main UI:  currently in focus; about 80% done
+Main Gui:  currently in focus; about 80% done

 -close to done

 -needs a little bit of work on the saving process

--An UpDown is still in progress and will be added to the Main UI(The progress of the UpDown can be tracked seperately, temporary versions are  being uploaded with the name "UpDownTemplate[Iteration]") -needs to be polished afterwards
+-An UpDown is still in progress and will be added to the Main UI(The progress of the UpDown can be tracked seperately, temporary versions are  being uploaded with the name "UpDownTemplate[Iteration]")

+-needs to be polished afterwards

 Main script:   waiting for rework; about 15% done

 -needs to be completely reworked

 -the concept will be copied from an old version

--the code itself will be rewritten from the ground up -Lessons learned from the other parts of the project need to be applied
+-the code itself will be rewritten from the ground up

+-Lessons learned from the other parts of the project need to be applied